 Grant Reporting Specialist

 Foundation and Government Relations (FGR) is responsible for managing the College's relationships with private foundations and government agencies.
 Our goal is to secure grant support in order to maximize educational opportunities for the St. Scholastica community and regional audiences.
-The College received $3,801,759 grants for the 2013-2014 fiscal year.
-Thank you to everyone at the College for contributing to that total, and we look forward to continuing to work with you to achieve even greater success in the year ahead.
+The College received $4.36 million in grants during the 2016-2017 fiscal year.
+Thank you to everyone at the College who has collaborated with us over the past year, and we look forward to continuing to work with you to achieve even greater success in the year ahead.
 Some of the more noteworthy grants received recently are featured below.